Gravitational redshift and White Dwarf stars

 This article was updated in November 2020.
 The original from 2010 can be downloaded here.

 is a professor of astrophysics and space science at the University of Leicester.
-His research interests are hot white dwarfs, the interstellar medium, and the development and operation of detectors for observing these astronomical objects.
-He is a co-author (with V. Trimble) of the spotlight text Gravitational redshift and White Dwarf stars.
+His research interests are hot white dwarfs, the interstellar medium, and the development and their observation.

 Cite this article as: